nichollsh/AGNI/README.md

 * `test/`           - Tests for the code
 * `tutorials/`      - Notebooks and tutorials

-This software is available under the GPLv3.
-Copyright (C) 2024 Harrison Nicholls.
+This software is available under GPLv3.
+Copyright (C) 2025 Harrison Nicholls.